-In January of 2021, Governor Roy Cooper appointed Alyson Adams Grine to serve as a Resident Superior Court Judge for Judicial District 15B, comprising Orange and Chatham Counties, filling the vacancy created upon the retirement of the Honorable Carl Fox.
+In January of 2021, Governor Roy Cooper appointed Alyson Adams Grine to serve as a Resident Superior Court Judge for Judicial District 15B, filling the vacancy created upon the retirement of the Honorable Carl Fox.
+The voters of Orange and Chatham Counties elected Judge Grine to serve a full eight-year term in November 2022.
 Prior to her appointment to the bench, Judge Grine prosecuted homicides and other violent crimes as an Assistant District Attorney in Durham.
 She also served as Co-counsel on Policy for the District Attorney’s Office, crafting policies on crime victims’ rights, disclosing evidence, and other matters.

 In addition to having served as a prosecutor, Judge Grine has also defended the rights of indigent people accused of felonies and misdemeanors in state trial courts.
 For five years, she worked as an Assistant Public Defender in Orange and Chatham counties.
 As a Spanish speaker, she represented most of the non-English speaking Hispanic clients assigned to the Office and spent most of her days litigating cases in Pittsboro and Siler City.
 In addition to criminal matters, Judge Grine handled specialized sessions of court focused on juvenile delinquency; mental health treatment; substance abuse recovery; child welfare; child support; and traffic.